You want to know the easiest way for cutting chicken wire? Below you can find instructions on how to do it yourself using different tools.

 - It’s easier to work with tools that have springs so that the blades jump back to their original position.
 This will help you shorten the mesh in a shorter amount of time.

 - Chicken wire is a lightweight, malleable mesh that needs to be handled carefully to keep its original shape.
-The wires are woven together to create the hexagonal construction so if you pull the netting in one direction with too much force, the apertures will be disfigured.
+The strands are woven together to create the hexagonal construction so if you pull the netting in one direction with too much force, the apertures will be disfigured.

 - How to Paint Chicken Wire